joshbegley/nyt-latest/README.md

 `Even a Times reporter qualified for the event, which caused outrage last year for providing access to President Trump in exchange for investment in one of his family’s crypto ventures.`\
 https://www.nytimes.com/2026/04/25/technology/trump-memecoin-conference.html

-**2 Police Officers Are Shot at a Chicago Hospital**\
+**2 Police Officers Shot at a Chicago Hospital, Leaving One Dead, Officials Say**\
-`The shooting left one officer in critical condition, officials said.
-The condition of the other officer was not immediately known.`\
+`A 57-year-old officer was “fighting for his life,” after the shooting on Saturday at Endeavor Health Swedish Hospital, the police superintendent said.
+A suspect was in custody.`\
 https://www.nytimes.com/2026/04/25/us/chicago-police-shot-swedish-hospital.html

 **18-Year-Old Charged in Fatal Shooting of Teenager in Queens Park**\